Assistant Professor, Idaho State University,

-I'm a professional trainer who specializes in working with veterinarians, vet techs, and practice managers who are keen to make their great teams even better.
+I'm a professional trainer who specializes in working with veterinarians and practice managers who are keen to make their great teams even better.

 No trite, self-involved inspirational talks.
 No gimmicky "trust building" exercises.
 Just good, no-nonsense, effective strategies you and your team can put into place right away to make everyone more resilient--both individually and as a stronger group.

 And I strive to make the whole process enjoyable, engaging, and relevant to avoid the groaning and eye rolling customary to most employee development activities.

-as well, and how frequently good dog training practices provide insightful analogies for how to bring out the best in ourselves and our fellow humans.
+as well, and how frequently good dog training practices provide insightful analogies for bringing out the best in ourselves and our fellow humans.